yangshun/cs3217-problem-sets-writeup/public/ps/PS5/PS5.md

 Please answer the following questions:

-a.
-How many hours did you spend on each problem of this problem set?
+1. How many hours did you spend on each problem of this problem set?

-b.
-In retrospect, what could you have done better to reduce the time you spent solving this problem set?
+2. In retrospect, what could you have done better to reduce the time you spent solving this problem set?

-c.
-What could the CS3217 teaching staff have done better to improve your learning experience in this problem set?
+3. What could the CS3217 teaching staff have done better to improve your learning experience in this problem set?

-d.
-Congratulations, you have completed all the Problem Sets for CS3217.
+4. Congratulations, you have completed all the Problem Sets for CS3217.
 To recap, the learning objectives of the various problem sets are as follows:

   - **Problem Set 1**: Introduction to Xcode and Objective-C
   - **Problem Set 2**: Specifications and unit testing
   - **Problem Set 3**: MVC and GUI-programming in Objective-C
   - **Problem Set 4**: Design and implementation of a full software system
   - **Problem Set 5**: Integration of modules and integration testing

   Yes, we admit that the learning curve is very steep, but we don’t have a lot of time to get you up to speed.
-The real question is: do you feel that the problem sets have been well-designed to help you learn software engineering and Objective-C is a structured and effective way?
+The real question is: do you feel that the problem sets have been well-designed to help you learn software engineering and Swift in a structured and effective way?
 Do you have any suggestions on how the problem sets can be improved?

-Your answers to these questions should be appended at the end of `design.txt`.
+Submit your answers to these bonus problems at [http://tiny.cc/cs3217-ps5](http://tiny.cc/cs3217-ps5).
+Thanks!

 Section 4 - Grading and Submission
 --